 Working with graduate students and local scientists in Peru, Colombia, and Mexico, McClintock explored the chromosomal, morphological, and evolutionary characteristics of different races of maize, focusing on analysis of "knobs," that is, the swellings of chromosomal material that occur at positions characteristic of each race.
 She explained the project in a letter to Curt Stern in February 1960: "I have been working with the maize group in the Rockefeller Foundation in helping to trace the origins of races of maize found in the Americas...
 I started doing this as a 'contribution' to our Latin American relationships but it is proving to be quite interesting as a piece of research."
 She also thought that her work might lead to commercial successes in corn breeding.

-Beginning in 1962, McClintock supervised four Rockfeller-sponsored scientists who were conducting research projects on South America maize at the North Carolina State University in Raleigh.
-Two of these Rockefeller fellows, Almeiro Blumenschein and Angel Kato, sustained research on South American races of maize well into the 1970s.
+Beginning in 1962, McClintock supervised four Rockfeller-sponsored scientists who were conducting research projects on Latin American maize at the North Carolina State University in Raleigh.
+Two of these Rockefeller fellows, Almeiro Blumenschein and Angel Kato, sustained research on Latin American races of maize well into the 1970s.
 In 1981, Blumenschein, Kato, and McClintock published The Chromosomal Constitution of Races of Maize.
 It is considered a landmark study that has contributed significantly to the fields of evolutionary botany, ethnobotany, and paleobotany.